Military history of Germany: 18th century

-From 1701–1714 the War of the Spanish Succession, Germany fought with the English and the Dutch against the French.
+From 1701 to 1714 the War of the Spanish Succession, Germany fought with the English and the Dutch against the French.
 During the early part of the war, the French were successful until Camille de Tallard was victorious in the Palatinate.
 Later, in 1706, the Germans took back their land with the help of the Dutch and the English.
 The Austrians pushed the French back in North Italy and the coalition scored several successes in the low countries.
 At that time, half of the Dutch or the British armies were composed of German mercenaries.
 The German states that participated in the war were Austria (which contributed the most), Prussia and Hanover.

 During the reign of Frederick William I (1713–40), the military power of Prussia was significantly improved.
 He organized the government around the needs of his army, and produced an efficient, highly disciplined instrument of war.
 The Prussian Army was expanded to 80,000 men, about 4% of the total population.
 Peasants were drafted into the military and trained for duty, but were sent home for ten months out of each year.